terebiorg/terebi/README.md

 # Cherry Tree TV (indev)

-An open-source, web-based front-end for your HTPC that can runs as an app using Electron.
+An open-source, web-based front-end for your HTPC that runs as an app using Electron.

 <img src=resources/static/assets/img/readme-home-menu.png alt="Running instance of Cherry Tree">

 # Features

-### Use your phone as a remote
+### Use your phone (iPhone, Android e.t.c) as a remote

 <img src=resources/static/assets/img/readme-phone-link.png alt="Phone Link example">